heclak/community-a4e-c/README.md

   - Input option for cycling the Bomb Arm Switch between the OFF, NOSE & TAIL and TAIL positions.
 The keyboard default for this input is 6.
   - Single inputs for the AWRS Quantity Selector Switch, AWRS Drop Interval Knob, and AWRS Mode Selector Switch.
   - Single inputs for AN/ARN-52 TACAN Mode switch.
+  - Absolute and slew axis inputs for AN/APR-53A Radar Indicator Brilliance, Detail, Gain, Reticle, and Storage knobs.
+  - Radar Antenna Tilt Continuous CW and Radar Antenna Tilt Continuous CCW have been assigned a keyboard default (- and =, respectively).
   - Inputs for APR-27 Test, APR-27 Light buttons.
   - Absolute and slew axis inputs for AN/APR-23 Missile Alert Volume, AWRS Drop Interval Knob, Gunsight Elevation Control, Gunsight Light Control, Instrument Lights Control, Shrike/Sidewinder Volume Knob, TACAN Volume Knob, and White Floodlights Control.
 Some non-axis inputs associated with these have been renamed.
 Users with extensive control schemes should adjust their controls to resolve any conflicts. *(thanks gcask)*
   - Input for Chaff Dispenser Select - Toggle 1/2.
   - Inputs for common communications, including A/A refueling - "Ready for precontact" radio call, and Ask AWACS available tanker. *(thanks gcask)*
   - When the aircraft has power, the Seat Adjustment Switch can be used to move the baseline pilot head position up and down in the cockpit. *(thanks nima3333)*
-  - Radar Antenna Tilt Continuous CW and Radar Antenna Tilt Continuous CCW have been assigned a keyboard default (- and =, respectively).
   - Kneeboard Manual:
     - A a chart of weapon stations and their associated loadout options (page 3-7) in the kneeboard manual.
     - An overview of the included Xbox1 and PS4 gamepad layouts are available at the end of the kneeboard manual (pages 6-6 and 6-7).